Generic name: testosterone injection [ tes-TOS-ter-one ]

 high levels of calcium in the blood--stomach pain, constipation, increased thirst or urination, muscle pain or weakness, joint pain, confusion, and feeling tired or restless; or

-liver problems--upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--right-sided upper stomach pain, vomiting, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes).

 Women receiving testosterone may develop male characteristics, which could be irreversible if treatment is continued.
 Call your doctor at once if you notice any of these signs of excess testosterone:

-changes in menstrual periods;
+changes in your menstrual periods (including missed periods);

 male-pattern hair growth (such as on the chin or chest);